isiahmeadows/mithril.js/design/rationale.md

 Separately, in the special case of `m("")`, following the rules of disambiguation, it would be equivalent to `m("div")`, but a related thing is going on here that causes people to intuitively expect it should evaluate to a fragment: there's no clear data, even inferrable from context, associated with the contents of the element, so it's only natural to think it should be equivalent to just its children or, alternatively, a fragment containing them.
 Natural languages themselves do not typically feature information implied from rules of grammar - it's normally encoded in the words and the surrounding context it was transmitted in, not from the parsing step itself.
 Cases like "Adam is cooking?", which implies through its non-standard usage an expectation of falsehood, are the exception, not the norm, and even that's not standard usage.
 Coming from that background, it makes sense that some people, being aware of the rules, will feel that `m("")` should intuitively represent a fragment rather than an element.
 And unlike the scenario of garden path sentences, which look like errors but don't look like fragments and don't need reparsed as one, this *looks* like it's a fragment missing critical information, and in fact, [we *did* decide to make `m("")` itself throw due to the confusion it was causing](https://gitter.im/mithriljs/mithril.js/archives/2015/12/12).

 This should help explain from a scientific view *why* I proposed removing support for implicit `div` tag names from selectors altogether.

+### Changing `onevent` to a centralized event receiver system

+In the "Why change the event receiver model?" section of [the event documentation](core/vnodes.md#events), I explain it at length.

+### Removing trusted vnodes

+Few reasons:

+1. We're one of few frameworks that provide that facility anywhere beyond `innerHTML`, and most everyone else who does that I'm aware of provide it only because their entire view layer is template-driven (like Ember).
+2. `.innerHTML` addresses nearly every use case I've ever heard of, and it's worth noting there hasn't been any significant demand for even React to implement it.
+For the few that actually need the ability to insert HTML/XML adjacent to a particular element, they can just use the native [`Element.insertAdjacentHTML`](https://developer.mozilla.org/en-US/docs/Web/API/Element/insertAdjacentHTML), which deceptively works for both.

 ### Removing global redraws